 Pope Leo @ One: Augustinian, Pastoral, Prophetic

-Villanova University will host a panel discussion, “Pope Leo @ One: Augustinian, Pastoral, Prophetic,” on Tuesday, April 28, from 5-6:30 pm in the Villanova Room of the Connelly Center.
-Marking the first anniversary of Pope Leo XIV’s election, the event will explore the early direction of his papacy through the lens of Villanova’s Augustinian Catholic tradition, with a focus on pastoral leadership, prophetic witness and engagement with the global Church.
+Villanova University hosted a panel discussion, “Pope Leo @ One: Augustinian, Pastoral, Prophetic,” on Tuesday, April 28, from 5-6:30 p.m. in the Villanova Room of the Connelly Center.
+Marking the first anniversary of Pope Leo XIV’s election, the event explored the early direction of his papacy through the lens of Villanova’s Augustinian Catholic tradition, with a focus on pastoral leadership, prophetic witness and engagement with the global Church.

-Hosted by Villanova’s Office for Mission and Ministry, the panel will feature experts and thought leaders discussing Pope Leo XIV’s influences, emerging priorities and the path ahead.
-The discussion will be facilitated by Tia Noelle Pratt, PhD, special assistant to the Vice President for Mission & Ministry and director of Mission Engagement and Strategic Initiatives for Mission and Ministry.
-Opening remarks will be delivered by the Rev. Peter M. Donohue, OSA, PhD, Villanova University President.
+Hosted by Villanova’s Office for Mission and Ministry, the panel featured experts and thought leaders discussing Pope Leo XIV’s influences, emerging priorities and the path ahead.
+The discussion was facilitated by Tia Noelle Pratt, PhD, special assistant to the Vice President for Mission & Ministry and director of Mission Engagement and Strategic Initiatives for Mission and Ministry.
+The Rev. Peter M. Donohue, OSA, PhD, Villanova University President, offered opening remarks.

 • Robert Cardinal McElroy, Archbishop of Washington, who participated in the May 2025 conclave that elected Pope Leo XIV